nishad/srake/docs/content/docs/_index.md

 ## What is srake?

-srake (pronounced "ess-RAH-keh" like Japanese sake 酒) is a blazing-fast, memory-efficient tool for processing and querying NCBI SRA (Sequence Read Archive) metadata.
-Built with a zero-copy streaming architecture, srake can process multi-gigabyte compressed archives without intermediate storage.
+srake is a tool for processing and querying NCBI SRA (Sequence Read Archive) metadata.
+Built with a streaming architecture, srake can process large compressed archives without intermediate storage.

 ## Key Features